Amdek

-Amdek Corporation was an American computer peripheral and system manufacturer active from 1981 to the mid-1990s.
+Amdek Corporation (formerly Leedex Corporation) was an American computer peripheral and system manufacturer active from 1977 to the mid-1990s.
 The company was renowned for their standalone computer monitors compatible with a wide array of systems from the early microcomputer era to the personal computer age.
 According to PC World in 1994, "Amdek was once the name in PC monitors.
 Chances are the monochrome monitors most of us used once carried the Amdek label."
 In the early 1980s, the company was majority owned by the Roland Corporation's Taiwanese subsidiary; in 1986, after a brief period of independence, the company was acquired by Wyse Technology, a maker of computer terminals, who continued the Amdek brand into at least 1995.

 History

+1977–1986

 Amdek was founded in 1977 by Go Sugiura (born 1936 in Osaka, Japan) and Ted McCracken.
 Before starting Amdek, Sugiura had graduated university with a Bachelor of Economics in the 1950s after moving to the United States (where he learned English); worked as a consumer electronics importer in Caracas, Venezuela (where he learned Spanish), in 1960; started his own business importing steel from Japan in Venezuela later in the 1960s; and worked as U.S. sales representative for Sakata, a Japanese semiconductor fabricator, in the early 1970s.
 At Sakata he bartered with the company's executives to be allowed to use the Sakata trademark for his own independent trading company, Sakata International, headed by himself.
 Sakata agreed, but almost as soon as Sakata International began it was merged back into its namesake parent, because the demand for Sakata products in the United States was too high for Sugiura to pay in advance with his allotted capital.
 Still possessing the urge to have his own company, as a side job Sugiura incorporated Leedex as an importer of car radio components.
 A manufacturer in Ohio previously established under the name Leedex threatened a trademark infringement suit against Sugiura, prompting him to change the name of his company to Amdek.
 According to Ikutaro Kakehashi in 2002, the founder of Japanese instrument maker Roland Corporation who would later overtake Amdek for a time, the name stood for Analog, Music, Digital, Electronics, and Kits.
 Sugiura however explained in 1984 that the name was chosen as a random combination of syllables.